Ear Aesthetics

 To whom should it be done?

-Children and adults who have problems due to congenital or acquired (traumatic) ear deformities
+Children and adults who have problems due to ear deformities caused by congenital or acquired (traumatic) reasons.

 What are the non-surgical solutions?

-Deformities noticed in the early postpartum period can be corrected within the first 3 weeks with appropriate splints and taping.
-A permanent solution without surgery is not possible with threads.
+Deformities noticed early after birth can be corrected within the first three weeks with appropriate splinting and taping.
+Permanent non-surgical solutions are not possible with threads.

-In prominent ear and some deformities, the operation is performed under local or general anesthesia by entering behind the ear.
-The average duration is 1 hour.
-The cartilage is weakened by rasping and the desired ear fold is preferably formed with permanent threads.
+For prominent ears and certain deformities, surgery is performed under local or general anesthesia, using an incision from behind the ear.
+The surgery typically takes about an hour.
+The cartilage is filed down to weaken it, and the desired ear fold is created, preferably with permanent sutures.

-Ears are kept closed with bandages and bands for 1 week.
-Afterwards, the stitches behind the ear are removed and the person returns to daily life.
+The ears are covered with bandages and tape for one week.
+Afterward, the stitches behind the ears are removed, and the patient returns to their daily activities.

 After healing, the incision behind the ear remains in the form of a thin line, but it is not noticeable from the outside.